AlexTran0899/AlexTran0899/README.md

 - 👯 I’m looking to collaborate on ...
 Any coding related challange.
 - 📫 How to reach me: ... alextran0899@gmail.com
 - ⚡ Fun fact: ...
-I am loving the new m1 mac.
+I am loving the new M1 Mac.